SaladDais/Hippolyzer/README.md

 To have your client's traffic proxied through Hippolyzer the general flow is:

 * Open a TCP connection to Hippolyzer's SOCKS 5 proxy port
-* * This should be done once per logical user session, as Hippolyzer assumes a 1:1 mapping of SOCKS connections to SL sessions
+* * This should be done once per logical user session, as Hippolyzer assumes a 1:1 mapping of SOCKS TCP connections to SL sessions
 * Send a UDP associate command without authentication
 * The proxy will respond with a host / port pair that UDP messages may be sent through
 * At this point you will no longer need to use the TCP connection, but it must be kept alive until you want to break the UDP association
 * Whenever you send a UDP packet to a remote host, you'll need to instead send it to the host / port from the UDP associate response.
 A SOCKS 5 header must be prepended to the data indicating the ultimate destination of the packet
 * Any received UDP packets will also have a SOCKS 5 header indicating the real source IP and address
 * * When in doubt, check `socks_proxy.py`, `packets.py` and the SOCKS 5 RFC for more info on how to deal with SOCKS.
 * All HTTP requests must be sent through the Hippolyzer's HTTP proxy port.
 * * You may not need to do any extra plumbing to get this to work if your chosen HTTP client respects the `HTTP_PROXY` environment variable.
 * All HTTPS connections will be encrypted with the proxy's TLS key.
 You'll need to either add it to whatever